nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * When editing tags/categories, the existing tags/categories of the task will be removed i.e. adding of tags/categories is not cumulative.
 * You can remove all the task’s tags by typing `t/` without specifying any tags after it.
   Similarly, you can remove all the task’s categories by typing `c/` without specifying any categories after it.
+* When editing tags, the order of tags given in the input and the order of tags shown in the UI can be different.
+  For example, in input `edit_task 1 t/tag1 t/tag2`, `t/tag1` is before `t/tag2`,
+  but `tag2` may appear in the UI before `tag1`, then `tag1` on the right of `tag2`.
+  The ordering is not guaranteed and this is intended behaviour.

 Examples:
 * `edit_task 1 n/editedTaskName` edits the name of the first task (if present in SOChedule) to be `editedTaskName`.